 Connected robots in an Internet of Things ecosystem

 Legal and ethical implications of social robots

-Submitted papers must be original work of no more than 6 pages in length and formatted according to IJCAI guidelines and submitted electronically through the Workshop submission site, which will be available in March 2017.
+Submitted papers must be original work of no more than 6 pages in length and formatted according to IJCAI guidelines and submitted electronically through the Workshop Easychair submission site.

 Formatting Guidelines, LaTeX Styles and Word Template can be dowloaded from here.